toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 ## The Bad (or at least the frustrating)

-### Limited community/tooling
+### Limited community

-Svelte does not have a community the same size as React or Vue's, which makes Svelte projects more difficult for a couple of reasons.
+Svelte does not have a community the size of React or Vue's, which creates several difficulties.

 For one, Svelte developers are much more difficult to come by than developers for better-known frameworks.
 I think one of Svelte's advantages is how easy it is learn, but still, you'll have trouble finding someone with the framework on their resume.

+This means as well that problems you run into in your development process will be much harder to resolve.
+On StackOverflow, as of this writing, there are 411,344 about React and 7,839 about Svelte.
+Yikes.

+### Tooling

+For my sample project, I elected to use TypeScript and SCSS.
+Thought Svelte